arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-core/quickstart/setup/README.md

 #### Basic Setup

-In your project's root `build.gradle` append these repositories to your list:
+In your project's root `build.gradle`, append these repositories to your list:

 ```groovy
 allprojects {